 - First permits by reason, age, sex and citizenship (migr_resfas)

 - All valid permits by age, sex and citizenship on 31 December of each year (migr_resvas)

 - Long-term residents by age, sex and citizenship on 31 December of each year (migr_reslas)

-- Admitted family members of EU Blue Cards holders by type of decision and citizenship (migr_resbc2)
+- Admitted family members of EU blue card holders by type of decision and citizenship (migr_resbc2)

-- EU Blue Cards holders and family members by Member State of previous residence (migr_resbc3)
+- EU blue card holders and family members by Member State of previous residence (migr_resbc3)

 - Residence permits statistics (ESMS metadata file — migr_res_esms)

-- Please note that the statistics for the United Kingdom use different data sources to those used in other Member States.
-For that reason, statistics for the UK presented in this article may not be fully comparable with other statistics presented here.
-Statistics for the United Kingdom are not based on records of residence permits issued (as the United Kingdom does not operate a system of residence permits), but instead relate to the numbers of arriving non-EU citizens permitted to enter the country under selected immigration categories.
-According to the United Kingdom authorities, data are estimated from a combination of information due to be published in the Home Office Statistical Bulletin ‘Control of Immigration: Statistics, United Kingdom' and unpublished management information.
-The 'Other reasons’ category includes: diplomat, consular officer treated as exempt from control; retired persons of independent means; all other passengers given limited leave to enter who are not included in any other category; non-asylum discretionary permissions.
+- Statistics on residence permits for the United Kingdom are provided from a different data source when compared with the other EU Member States.
+As such, statistics for the United Kingdom presented in this article are not fully comparable with those for the remaining Member States.
+The data for the United Kingdom relate to the numbers of non-EU citizens arriving in the United Kingdom who are permitted to enter the country under selected immigration categories (the United Kingdom does not operate a system of residence permits).
+According to the United Kingdom authorities, data are estimated by combining information from the Home Office Statistical Bulletin ‘Control of Immigration: Statistics, United Kingdom’ with unpublished data.
+In the United Kingdom, the ‘Other reasons’ category includes: diplomats, consular officers treated as exempt from control; retired persons of independent means; all other passengers given limited leave to enter who are not included in any other category; non-asylum discretionary permissions.

 - As noted in footnote (1), statistics for the United Kingdom are not fully comparable with those presented for other EU Member States.